tskit-dev/msprime/docs/ancestry.md

 (sec_ancestry_models_fixed_pedigree_missing_data)=

-#### Missing data
+#### Missing pedigree data

 The previous example is very straightforward because the pedigree is complete and we can trace all individuals back to the same generation in the pedigree.
-The pedigrees we have in practice are usually not like this, in that there is a great deal of missing data.
+The pedigrees we have in practice are usually not like this, and there is a great deal of missing data.
 The consequence of this for the {class}`.FixedPedigree` simulations is that genetic material will often be at a "dead end" at many levels of the pedigree during a simulation.